Vyral/base-template/_posts/2022-02-07-4-things-to-consider-when-deciding-to-renovate-or-move.md

 Often, we receive questions from clients stuck at a crossroad—they don’t know if they should renovate or just move.
 It's a tough decision, and there are many factors to consider.
 That’s why we want to share four things to think about when deciding whether to renovate or move:

 **1\.
-What needs does each option fulfill?** Each option can fix different problems, so consider what’s important to you.
+What need does each option fulfill?** Each option can fix different problems, so consider what’s important to you.
 For example, if you need more space, adding an addition to your home will be time-consuming and costly.
 However, finishing your basement might be a more realistic option.

 **2\.
 What type of updates do you want?** Look at what it would cost to update your kitchen or bathroom and compare it to the cost of buying a newly remodeled home.
 Usually, it’s cheaper to make the renovation, but it’s always a good idea to check.